Knitschi/CMakeProjectFramework/Sources/documentation/WorkingWithACPFProject.rst

-Working with a CPF project
+Working with a CPF Project
 ==========================

 This page provides practical information on how to do the day to day tasks that arise when working with a *CPF* project.
 The text refers to an example project that can be retrieved from Github to illustrate the required steps.

-Setting up the environment
+Setting up the Environment
 --------------------------

 Before you start, you have to install the basic tools that are used by the CMakeProjectFramework.

-:: todo: Find out what must be installed by hand to compile the project.
+.. todo:: Find out what must be installed by hand to compile the project.

 Windows

 - Visual Studio 2017
 - Git
 - Python3